 Air Liquide diversifies its financing sources by accessing various debt markets.
 In the long run, the Group funds itself with bond issues, usually though its Euro Medium-Term Notes programme (EMTN), targeting European, American, as well as Chinese markets.
-Over the short term, Air Liquide has recourse to French Billet de Trésorerie and US Commercial Paper.
-The Group has also access to a securitization programme as well as a Syndicated Credit Facility and several bilateral credit facilities with the Group’s core banking partners for general corporate purposes.
+Over the short term, Air Liquide has recourse to Negotiable European Commercial Paper (formerly Billet de Tresorerie) and US Commercial Paper.
+The Group has also access to a Syndicated Credit Facility and several bilateral credit facilities with the Group’s core banking partners for general corporate purposes.

 Air Liquide’s policy requires that confirmed credit lines back all commercial paper issues.